Vrabbers/minimalin-again/README.md

 Check if an issue is already created for the issue/feature that you'd like to work on.
 If you'd like to work on a feature, please create an issue first and describe what you'd like to do.
 If your changes impact the design of the watchface or the configuration page, please provide designs and/or screenshots of your idea.
 This way we'll be able to discuss the idea and see if it matches our vision before working on a PR.

-## Acknowledgements

-Thanks to [OpenMeteo](https://open-meteo.com/) for providing an open weather API and [photon](https://photon.komoot.io/) for providing an open geocoding API.